mlogic/yan-common/README.rst

 * remote-backup: Incremental, differential, de-duplicated backup tool using zpaq (http://mattmahoney.net/dc/zpaq.html).
 This tool creates snapshots and uploads them to a remote host.
-* rsnapshot_encfs: Mount an encfs location and run rsnapshot at designated intervals.
+* borgmatic_wrapper: A wrapper script for running borgmatic with anacron.
 Retry automatically on flaky network.
 * shell/_check.sh: A shell function for checking a condition with timeout.
 * vbox-remove-old-auto-snapshots.sh: A tool for keeping a certain